holly-cummins/meme-generator/README.md

 You can then run `open meme.jpg` on the local machine to see the output.
 Keep it open in the IDE and it will update when new memes are generated.

+## Suppressing output

+To make the application feel more command-y, edit `application.properties` and change the log level to `WARN`, and the banner to `false.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: